B.A. FERGUSON GUITARS

 NOW RESIDING IN EL PASO, TX

 “In a world full of "disposable" instruments, I wanted to create instruments that would surpass us for generations.
-Instruments that speak of love and that can be handed down.
+Instruments that speak love and can be handed down.
 I’m essentially in the business of building heirlooms while also trying to accommodate the working musician.
 Every guitar that comes out of the shop plays as if it is playing you, and part of that is because I put a lot of thought and heart into each one.
 These instruments are more than just the "premium materials" they are made from.

 I say that "love is handmade" because, it starts with love, and is love when it is put into action.
 It is the act of turning nothing into something, and I get to enjoy doing just that every day.
 It is my contemplative work.
 I use routers, saws, and other machines, but even with that, I get to know every nook and cranny of that particular instrument by the time it is finished.
 It is always such a joy and I absolutely love what I do.
 My hope is that this shows.